Soumya-Chakraborty/Dataframes/README.md

-# Implementing DataFrame Operations of PYTHON (Pandas) in C Language
+# Implementing DataFrame Operations of Python (Pandas) in C Language

 This C program demonstrates some basic operations on a DataFrame.
 The program creates a DataFrame structure, adds rows to it, and performs operations such as printing the DataFrame, calculating summary statistics, and performing aggregation.